jzhousz/iano/SynapseCounter_TopoMap/ThreeDSynapseCounter/readme.txt

       It is the home of the following:

-	   1. The class "ThreeDSynapseDriver", which takes images and outputs marker files.
+	(1).
+The class "ThreeDSynapseDriver", which takes images and outputs marker files.
 It can run by itself in with a IJ plugin GUI, or as a command line program.

-	   2. The ImageJ plugin GUI "Three_D_ROI_Annotator_Plugin": Jon's driver that calls the 3DROI Annotator (takes images, chain files .. and output marker file).
+	(2).
+The ImageJ plugin GUI "Three_D_ROI_Annotator_Plugin": Jon's driver that calls the 3DROI Annotator (takes images, chain files .. and output marker file).

-	   3. The ImageJ plugin for 3D connected component analysis and splitting (Object_Counter3D_2Channel.java)  -- It is the one that outputs synapse count and other statistics.
+	(3).
+The ImageJ plugin for 3D connected component analysis and splitting (Object_Counter3D_2Channel.java)  -- It is the one that outputs synapse count and other statistics.

-	   4. The validator for the Three_D_ROI_Annotator_Plugin
+	(4).
+The validator for the Three_D_ROI_Annotator_Plugin

-	   5. The pseudo-3D RATS slice by slice processor
+	(5).
+The pseudo-3D RATS slice by slice processor

+	(6).
+The ImageJ results file (results_XXXX.ij) visualizer plugin "Results_Overlay"

-	   6. Other related datasets
+	(7).
+Other related datasets

 	This location overrides the old folder "3DSynapse_Tracing"  or any duplicate file in "SynapseCounter_topomap/Axon Topo Map"

-----HOW TO USE Three_D_ROI_Annotator_Plugin----
+(2)----HOW TO USE Three_D_ROI_Annotator_Plugin----

 1) Create a subfolder for an ImageJ plugin.